Preserving and Protecting History

 The museum building, built in circa 1861, served as a hotel or boarding house throughout most of its history.
 The house was known as the Schock House, Sherman House, Smith Hotel and the Rinehart Hotel.
 It was located on the Sauk Trail and the horse and carriages stopped as well as the stage coaches to enjoy a warm meal and a night’s rest to weary travelers.

 There are 44 volunteers who housesit, design displays, handle office work and maintain the premises.
 The governing body is the Board of Trustees made up of Chair Sally Dalrymple; Vice Chair Barbara Dempsey; Recording Secretary Shirley Andrews; Corresponding Secretary Della Holdread; Treasurer Pat Bellaire and six additional board members.
-They are Marj Braniff, Karen Duck, Virginia Kraft, Sally Kurtis, Janice Leist and Marje Rea.
-An annual business meeting is held on the first Wednesday in December, monthly board meetings are held on the third Tuesdays of the month, and weekly meetings are held on Wednesday mornings.
+They are Sue Carmichael, Karen Duck, Ed Gardner, Virginia Kraft, Janice Leist, and Owen Wright.
+An annual business meeting is held in January, monthly board meetings are held on the third Wednesdays of the month, and weekly meetings are held on Wednesday mornings.

-New members and visitors are always welcome at the meetings
+New members and visitors are always welcome at the meeting